How to Have a Clutter-Free Home When You are Messy at Heart

 One of the biggest problems for a messy person is mail.
 There is just so much of it, and it keeps coming into our homes every single day.
 Let’s start by setting up an easy mail system in your home.

-When the kids were older, I moved our mail system into our office giving each of our boys their own bin on a bookshelf.
+When our kids were older, I moved our mail system into our office giving each of our boys their own bin on a bookshelf.
 This gave me a place to toss in papers, magazines, or notes for each without having to worry that they would become lost or misplaced.

 The boys all knew to check that bin every day to be sure there was nothing inside that needed their attention.